Anthony Hardy

-Anthony John Hardy (31 May 1951 – 26 November 2020) was an English serial killer who was known as the Camden Ripper for dismembering some of his victims.
-In November 2003, he was sentenced to three life terms for three murders, but police believe he may have been responsible for up to five more.
+Anthony John Hardy (31 May 1951 – 25 November 2020) was an English serial killer who was known as the Camden Ripper for beheading and dismembering some of his victims.
+In November 2003, he was sentenced to three life terms for three murders, but police believe he may have been responsible for up to six more.

 Early life

-Born in Burton upon Trent, Staffordshire Hardy had an apparently uneventful childhood and excelled in school and college.
+Born in Burton upon Trent, Staffordshire, Hardy had an apparently uneventful childhood and excelled in school and college.
 He earned an engineer's degree from Imperial College London and subsequently became the manager of a large company.
 Hardy married and fathered three sons and one daughter; in 1982, he was arrested in Tasmania for trying to drown his wife, but the charges were later dropped.
 In 1986, Hardy's wife, Judith, divorced him.

 After the divorce, Hardy spent time in mental hospitals, diagnosed with bipolar disorder.
 He was also treated in psychiatric hospitals across London for depression, drug-induced psychosis and alcohol abuse.
 He lived in various hostels in London, picking up convictions for theft and being drunk and disorderly.
 He was arrested in 1998 when a prostitute accused him of raping her, but the charges were dropped due to lack of evidence.
 He became an alcoholic and diabetic.

 Murders

 In January 2002, police were called to the block of flats where Hardy lived by a neighbour complaining that someone had vandalised her front door and that she strongly suspected Hardy.
 When the police investigated Hardy's flat, they found a locked door and, despite his claims to the contrary, found that Hardy had a key to it.
-In the room the police found the naked dead body of a woman lying on a bed with cuts and bruises to her head.
-She was identified as Sally White, 38, a prostitute who had been living in London.
+In the room, the police found the naked dead body of a woman lying on a bed with cuts and bruises on her head.
+She was identified as Sally White, 38, a woman who had been living in London.